OrtakYakuza/Projects2024/SoCo-hs24-group-55-a1/README.md

-made some minor corrections to our main class merged the make_function with the main class added missing functions to the make_function
+made some minor corrections to our main class merged the make_function with the main class added missing functions to the make_function added some test calls to see if the code works